2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/ToSic.Eav/DataSources/PublishingFilter.md

 The **PublishingFilter** [DataSource](xref:NetCode.DataSources.DataSource) is part of the [Standard EAV Data Sources](xref:Basics.Query.DataSources.Index).
 It will hide unpublished items for non-editors and provide these drafts if an editor is viewing the results.

-## How to use with the Visual Query
+## How to use with the VisualQuery
-When using the [Visual Query](xref:ToSic.Eav.DataSources.Queries.VisualQueryAttribute) you can just drag it into your query.
+When using the  [VisualQuery](xref:Basics.Query.VisualQuery.Index)  you can just drag it into your query.
 Here's a picture showing app data with or without publishing filter:

 <img src="./assets/app-compare-no-in-with-publishing-filter.png" width="100%" class="full-width">